-• 24-Hour Nurse Help Line: Our nurses are available over the phone 24 hours a day, 7 days a week to help you with

-- advice about your symptoms and medical concerns. - Dental services: Benefits include a complete oral exam, 2 routine exams, 2 cleanings, x-rays, fillings, routine extractions, and emergency exams per year.
+- 24-Hour Help Line: Don't feel good?
+Call us at 1-800-686-3831.
+Our nurses are available over the phone 24 hours a day, 7 days a week to help you with advice about your symptoms and medical concerns. - Dental services: Benefits include 2 oral exams and cleanings, emergency evaluations, x-rays (bitewings), fillings and routine simple extractions per year.
 Ages 21 and older. - Transportation services: Get a ride at no cost to Texas Children's Health Plan classes or events.
 Transportation to medical appointments and the pharmacy are already covered services for STAR members.

 Restrictions and limitations may apply.
 Age range may vary.
-Extra benefits valid from September 1, 2022 to August 31, 2023.
+Extra benefits valid from September 1, 2024 to August 31, 2025.
 Visit healthyrewardsprogram.org for more details.